Evaluation + Workup

 - Reactive arthritis: arthritis + conjunctivitis + urethritis, circinate balanitis - glandular lesion, diagnostic, shallow ulcer with gray borders, can lead to urethral necrosis

-- Lichen sclerosus: most common cause of meatal stenosis, can treat with steroids and meatal dilation, may require circumcision or urethroplasty
+- Lichen sclerosus: most common cause of meatal stenosis, can treat with steroids and meatal dilation, may require circumcision or urethroplasty, consider biopsy (needs biopsy if concerned for cancer)

 - Urethrocutaneous fistula: caused by prior surgery, strictures, or underlying cancer